Xaristrike/TheSatiricalScrollNewsletter/README.md

  * Three articles.

- * !!NO MORE PESKY ADS!!
+ * NO MORE PESKY ADS!!

  * One of theese each week: